rkoeze/pathway/README.md

 This has been extensively tested on my Linux machine.
 I can't vouch for Mac or PC, so feel free to make a PR if you find bugs.

-### To-dos

-* Optimize on-startup performance.
-Given that a user's most commonly traversed filepaths will change over time, I don't need to be storing their history anyway.

-* Allow user to blacklist certain filepaths and aliases to avoid collisions.